Repetitive manual tasks are the bane of every employee, wouldn’t you agree?

 - Automated emails for events happening in the company

-- Better employee onboarding processes
+- Better employee onboarding process

 - Faster handling of expense claims by employees

 - Automatically moving a lead along the pipeline triggered by certain actions

 - Reminders for your sales team before meetings